-Our outermost layer of skin is called the epidermis, which contains five skin cell layers with the newest and freshest skin cells on the bottom, and old, dead skin cells on top (in a layer that is scientifically called Stratum corneum).
-The Stratum corneum is essentially a protective shield made of dead skin cells.
-It’s also what gives your skin its resilience, prevents dirt and bacteria from seeping in, and also retains vital skin nutrients.
-(Most importantly, water.)
+Our skin's outermost layer, the epidermis, consists of five skin cell layers.
+The freshest skin cells are at the bottom, with the old, dead ones at the top in a layer known as the Stratum corneum.
+This layer, a protective shield of dead skin cells, gives our skin resilience, prevents dirt and bacteria from penetrating, and also retains vital skin nutrients, particularly water.

-As a constantly renewing organ (fun fact: the skin is the largest organ in the human body!), the epidermis is continually filling up with new skin cells in the bottom layer.
-As these cells age, they cycle through the layers of the epidermis and are eventually dead by the time they reach the stratum corneum.
+Being a continuously renewing organ (did you know that the skin is the largest organ in the human body?), the epidermis is ceaselessly replenished with new skin cells.
+These cells age, traverse through the layers of the epidermis, and eventually die upon reaching the Stratum corneum.

-By using exfoliating products, we are essentially speeding up the natural shedding process, thereby thinning the layer of dead skin cells.
-This isn't always a bad thing, however, by constantly removing this protective layer, we wind up exposing the more sensitive layers of the epidermis to the environment.
-Your skin can only handle so much, and by removing this built-in defense mechanism again and again, it can lead to inflamed, sensitive and dry skin.
+By exfoliating, we essentially hasten the natural shedding process, thinning the layer of dead skin cells.
+Occasionally, this isn't a bad thing.
+However, constant removal of this protective layer exposes the more sensitive layers of the epidermis to environmental hazards.
+Over time, this repeated disturbance can lead to inflamed, sensitive, and dry skin.

 - Acne flare-ups